Estelope/Pizza-shop-sim/README.md

   Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
   Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" };

+  Test: "When inputting a Pizza's size selection, it should take only 'small', 'medium', or 'large' as the input.
+  Code: const myPizza = new Pizza(["anchovies", "pineapple"], "mediummm");
+  Expected Output: Error ("Invalid input for size.
+Only 'small', 'medium', or 'large' are allowed.");

 Describe: CalculateTotal();
-  Test:  It should return a Pizza object with a correct total cost dependent on size and toppings."
+  Test: "It should return a Pizza object with a correct total cost dependent on size and toppings."
   Code:const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
-      console.log(myPizza.CalculateTotal());
+      console.log(myPizza.calculateTotal());
   Expected Output: "26"